SCOPE OF THIS CHAPTER

 - Planning Our Social Work - The Social Care Single Assessment

-The Social Care Single assessment replaces Initial Assessment and Core Assessment and is compliant with Working Together to Safeguard Children (2015).
-The Derby and Derbyshire Single Assessment is based on the Framework for the assessment of children in need and their families (2000, DH).
-Whilst this guidance has been superseded by Working Together to Safeguard Children 2015, the assessment framework will continue to be used to support our assessment processes because it is evidence informed, child focused and well understood by our workforce.
+The Derby Social Care Single Assessment is based on the Framework for the assessment of children in need and their families (2000, DH).
+Whilst this guidance has been superseded by Working Together to Safeguard Children, the assessment framework will continue to be used to support our assessment processes because it is evidence informed, child focused and well understood by our workforce.

-The guidance aims to help practitioners to address any queries that they may have in relation to various sections in using the Social Care Single Assessment for children and their families.
-The aim is not to be so prescriptive that it narrows the Social Work assessment to a few key identifiable areas.
+This guidance aims to help practitioners to address any queries that they may have in relation to various sections in using the Social Care Single Assessment for children and their families.
+The aim is not to be so prescriptive that it narrows the social work assessment to a few key identifiable areas.
 It is important that practitioners use their professional judgment during the assessment.
 This will make greater demands on your evaluative and interpretive skills when assessing children's needs, strengths, risk, and whether they are suffering child abuse and neglect.
-The assessment will rely upon the knowledge of Social Work, research, ethical principles, your professional practice experience and Social Work theories.
+The assessment will rely upon your knowledge of social work, research, ethical principles, your professional practice experience and social work theories.
 The assessment is supported by effective professional supervision.

-If there has been a completed Early Help Assessment (formerly known as CAF) this should be used as an important source of information for the basis of the Social Care single assessment.
+If there has been a completed Early Help Assessment this should be used as an important source of information for the basis of the Social Care Single Assessment.
 It is only through effective dialogue with children, families and involved professionals, that you can truly understand the child's experience and journey.
 This is evidenced through an increase in direct work.

 We aim to help families by:

-- Helping us articulate why we are intervening in children's lives to children themselves, their families and to other involved professionals;
+- Being clear about why we are intervening in children's lives to children themselves, their families and to other involved professionals;

 - Promoting sustained improvements to the quality of the lives of children and their families;

-- Sharing relevant information in a timely manner which may impact on the child/young person.
+- Sharing relevant information with consent in a timely manner which may impact on the child/young person.

 Supervision and critical reflection